 Relatives who are not in the United States will have to go through consular processing.
-This means their Green Cards are issued by the U.S. Department of State.
-Once the Department of State issues them a visa, they will get a Green Card when they’re admitted into the United States.
+This means their green cards are issued by the U.S. Department of State.
+Once the Department of State grants them a visa, they will get a green card when they’re admitted into the United States.

 U.S. citizens can also petition for siblings and married children over 21.
 However, that process generally takes a lot longer because these individuals are not considered immediate relatives.

 If you get married or turn 21 years old, things change, and immigration law states you will have to wait longer in order to get a green card through a U.S. citizen relative.

 There are also a few particular circumstances where you can get a green card using USCIS Form I-360: Petition for Amerasian, Widow(er) of a U.S. citizen, or Special Immigrant.
 These include being a: